Skip to content

 }

-The SDK CLI currently writes JSON using the configured fileTemplate and format: "json".
+The CLI writes JSON using the configured fileTemplate and format: "json".
+A custom template is matched literally.

 {